Resolving disputes with an online casino

 It's highly unlikely that the casino is cheating unless you're dealing with one of the rare casinos that has a history of cheating.
 (See the Casinomeisters' list.)
 Most casinos realize that cheating is counterproductive, because it would ensure they never got any repeat business — not to mention that getting a bad reputation in this business is the kiss of death.
 A casino winds up making less money if it cheats, so cheating is rare.

 Also, almost all online casinos run software from one of about a dozen reputable providers.
 The software controls the game, so it would be hard for the casino to fix the game even if they wanted to.

 Finally, remember that the casino has no need to cheat.
 The odds are already against you.
 If you're the kind of player who plays until your whole deposit is gone (and most players are), then fixing the games is pointless: the casino will get all your money sooner or later anyway.

 Nevertheless, if you're convinced that a casino is cheating, then send me detailed records of your play and I'll try to see if anything looks amiss.
-Detailed records means the cards that were dealt, dice that were rolled, or roulette numbers that hit for at least several dozen rounds.
+Detailed records means the cards that were dealt, dice that were rolled, or roulette numbers that hit for at least a hundred rounds.
 If you merely tell me how much money you lost, or how many hands you lost I won't be able to help you.

 You didn't get a bonus you expected